20 min/pound of meat

 - 5.6 How Long to Brine Cure Fresh Ham?

 - 5.8 How Long Should You Smoke Fresh Ham?

 - 7 FAQ

 Where is Ham Located?

-Ham is actually a type of pork, which can come as fresh, smoked or cured ham.
+Ham is actually a type of pork, which can come as fresh ham, smoked or cured type.
 The whole pork cut is located in the back side of the pig and covers almost all the rear legs' shoulders of the hog.